thunkable/docs-thunkable-com/ios/components/monetisation/payments.md

 ![](/assets/payment-stripe-✕-fig-7.png)

+To submit a test transaction, we recommend using a test card with the number  ` 4242 4242 4242 4242`.
+You can specify any expiration date, security code and billing address / zipcode \(if necessary\).

 Apps that accept payments should have a simple form for collecting user information both for sending a receipt and collecting transaction information and a confirmation page for letting the user know if the transaction went through successfully

 ![](/assets/payment-stripe-✕-fig-12.png)The Payment block itself returns a `chargeId` if the payment went through successfully or an `error` if it did not